About

 About the PATCHWORK project

-As European societies are becoming increasingly unequal, diverse, and polarised, concerns about their cohesion are growing.
-In this light, it is surprising that social cohesion research has almost entirely ignored one of its core dimensions: social relationships.
-Broad social networks that connect each individual to hundreds of acquaintances through both intimate and superficial relationships have long been assumed to bind societies together and provide a sense of community and solidarity.
-Nonetheless, they have hardly been studied empirically due to the technical complexity that the comprehensive study of society-wide networks involves.
+As European societies become increasingly unequal, diverse, and polarised, concerns about social cohesion are growing.
+In this context, it is striking that much research on social cohesion has largely ignored one of its core dimensions: social relationships.
+Broad social networks that connect each individual to hundreds of acquaintances through both intimate and superficial ties have long been assumed to bind societies together and foster community and solidarity.
+Yet while such networks are increasingly studied using administrative registers and digital trace data, they are rarely examined through representative survey data that capture not only network structure but also people’s subjective experiences of relationships and cohesion across entire societies.
+This gap reflects the considerable technical and methodological challenges involved in measuring society‑wide networks through surveys.
+PATCHWORK addresses this challenge by developing and applying innovative survey‑based approaches to estimate acquaintanceship networks and link them directly to attitudes, trust, and experiences of cohesion and exclusion.

-This project develops a ground-breaking, network-scientific approach to social cohesion.
-After designing a theoretical framework for the structural cohesion of societies, it develops a new methodology to study structural cohesion empirically, hybridising two strands of network research in an unprecedented way.
-The methodology will be implemented in a large-scale, cross-national European survey administered to representative samples of the populations.
-The survey estimates are used to simulate society-wide networks with the aim of further exploring the resulting social structures in society.
-These societal structures are then used to specify "agent-based models" (ABM), a method to study in more depth how broad social networks influence subjective manifestations of cohesion.
-Along with the quantitative part of the study, we also use in-depth interviews at different points in the study to better understand what meaning these networks have to people, how they relate to their acquaintances, how their networks evolve over time, and how they are related to the social contexts in which they participate and to their attitudes toward other social groups.
-The findings from the interviews will also be used in ABM.
+PATCHWORK develops a ground‑breaking network‑scientific approach to social cohesion.
+Starting from a theoretical framework for the structural cohesion of societies, the project advances a new empirical methodology by hybridising two strands of network research in an unprecedented way.
+This methodology is implemented in a large‑scale, cross‑national European survey administered to representative samples in four countries.
+The resulting survey data are analysed directly using statistical network‑scientific approaches to examine patterns of acquaintanceship and social exposure across societies.
+In addition, the survey estimates are used to simulate society‑wide networks, enabling further exploration of emergent social structures.
+These structures then inform agent‑based models (ABM), which allow us to examine in more depth how broad social networks shape subjective manifestations of cohesion.
+Complementing this quantitative approach, the project also draws on in‑depth interviews to better understand how people experience their networks, how these networks evolve over time, and how they relate to social contexts and attitudes toward other social groups.

 The project will give us a new understanding of how cohesive broad acquaintanceship networks are across potential fault lines of citizenship, social class, religion, and political orientation for five societies, how real-life social relationships cluster to form network constellations that expose individuals in unique ways to other social groups, and how these constellations shape subjective manifestations of cohesion such as tolerance, trust, and acceptance of diversity.